wellheythereMJ/10-logoMaker/README.md

 #logoMaker SVG Logos

-Create custom logos effortlessly with this Node.js command-line application.
-The application prompts users to select colors, shapes, and text for their logo, generating an SVG file.
+Create custom logos effortlessly with this Node.js command-line application, which prompts users to select colors, shapes, and text for their logo, generating an SVG file.

 ![Sample Logo Image here](), walkthrough video below